irods/irods.org/content/posts/irods-development-update-october-2021.md

 Support for Amazon Glacier is now available in the [S3 Resource Plugin](https://github.com/irods/irods_resource_plugin_s3) so give that a look if you find that interesting.

 The [iRODS Testing Environment](https://github.com/irods/irods_testing_environment) is growing support for SSL.
-This effort lead to some investigation around federation and negotiation keys.
+This effort led to some investigation around federation and negotiation keys.
 This project continues to help improve the stability and correctness of the iRODS server and clients.

 Progress has been made on iRODS v4.3.0 as well.
 Administrators will no longer need to manage multiple configuration files!
 All server configuration files have been consolidated into a single file, server_config.json.
 As for new features, the Atomic Database API is awaiting final approval.
 We are working hard to get 4.3 ready for UGM 2022 so keep an eye out for that.